LarsChrWiik/Notes/books/the_lean_startup/README.md

 * Users that used the service 5 times
 * Paying customers

 It is important to measure the % changes in the cohort when new product updates are released to try to measure the release's impact.
-The interesting this about showing this in % is that we can measure a systematic change in user behavior.
+The interesting thing about showing this in % is that we can measure a systematic change in user behavior.

 If we were to plot this without using %, then we would perhaps see an exponential graph or revenue and growth and be happy.
 But that graph would not be that insiteful when measuring the impract of product releases.